-Dudhi Muthia – A Gujarati delicacy made with grated bottle gourd, fresh fenugreek leaves spiced with green chilies, ginger and turmeric makes a healthy snack or breakfast.
-Every bite of these irresistible savory dumplings have a perfect balance of spicy, tangy and sweet flavors with golden pan-fried crunchy textures.
+Dudhi Muthia is a Gujarati delicacy made with grated bottle gourd, fresh fenugreek leaves spiced with green chilies, ginger and turmeric.
+These irresistible savory dumplings have a perfect balance of spicy, tangy, and sweet flavors with golden pan-fried crunchy textures.
+Served with a hot cup of chai, Muthia make a delicious snack or breakfast.

-The name “Muthia” comes from the from the way it is made, which is by gripping the dough in your hand and molding it to make small oval dumplings.
+The name “Muthia or Muthiya” comes from the way this dish is made, which is by gripping the dough in your hand and molding it to make small oval dumplings.
 Sometimes the dough is also shaped into bigger cylindrical croquettes and sliced later.

-I also add fresh(or frozen) methi/fenugreek leaves to this easy dudhi muthia recipe that imparts complimenting flavors, aroma and makes this vegan dish even more nutritious.
+I like add fresh(or frozen) methi/fenugreek leaves to this easy dudhi muthia recipe that imparts complimenting flavors, aroma and makes this vegan dish even more nutritious.

 This recipe along with the rava dhokla and kothimbir vadi uses the Instant Pot with the Pressure release knob to venting instead of sealing.
 I use the standard trivet that comes with the Instant Pot to stack two stainless steel bowls with the muthia dough.
 I divide the dough into 2 bowls, to make thinner 1 inch muthias.
 You can also steam the whole dough in one deep 4 to 5 inch stainless steel bowl for thicker muthia.
 If steaming in one bowl, increase the cook time to 15 minutes.